devendranaga/linux-systems-programming-with-c/loops_and_conditional_statements.md

      }

 An infinite program, when ran, can be stopped via signalling it by the `ctrl + c` combination from the Keyboard.
 We look at the signals more in the upcoming topics.

+Infinite loops cause the program to consume all of the CPU causing the system load go high and the temperature of the system.
+Often, the daemons use the infinite loops in a controlled way to make the program run forever.
+The controlled way avoids the heavy CPU loads.